firefly-iii/import-configurations/ca/rbc/readme.md

 7. CAD (montant de la transaction en dollars canadiens)
 8. _USD (ce champ est ignoré dans cette configuration)_

-## Détection des Doublons
+## Duplicate Detection

-La méthode de détection des doublons `classique` est utilisée pour éviter l'importation de transactions en double.
+The `classic` duplicate detection method is used to avoid importing duplicate transactions.

-## Conversion de Devise
+## Currency Conversion

-La conversion de devise est activée, permettant la conversion automatique des montants des transactions en devise principale de votre compte Firefly III si nécessaire.
+Currency conversion is enabled, allowing for the automatic conversion of transaction amounts to the primary currency of your Firefly III account if necessary.